Kate Hemady, PhD

 I have nearly a decade of experience in evaluating community-implemented family strengthening- and child well-being-focused programs while based at Public Health Management Corporation, in Philadelphia.
 In that role, I served as lead evaluator or PI for multiple federally funded projects, including 1) program evaluations ranging from a randomized controlled trial and rigorous quasi-experimental evaluation to responsive process evaluation and quality improvement, and 2) coalition support rooted in developmental evaluation.
 In these and foundation-funded projects, I worked with dozens of program partners (e.g., CBOs, implementation teams), provided implementation support, and built community partnerships.

-The implementation support I provide is rooted in deep theoretical knowledge relating to program theory of change and accumulated experience of CBO workflow, staffing, and contexts, including child welfare systems, substance use treatment agencies and systems, and health and mental health systems.
-I am guided by partnership, equity, empathy, and self-reflection.
+My career followed a decidedly non-academic path and has been guided by community partnership.
+Even in my evaluation work, service agencies identified their programming needs, and our work focused on enabling innovative services, often including cross-sector partnerships.
+The consultation I now provide is rooted in deep theoretical knowledge relating to program theory of change and accumulated experience of CBO workflow, staffing, and contexts, including child welfare systems, substance use treatment agencies and systems, and health and mental health systems.

 My advocacy and strategic planning work aims to reimagine human service systems that lift up families with holistic support.
 I call Maryland home and have deep generational ties to Baltimore.
 Not far away, Pennsylvania has a special place in my heart, as the place my career started and where my children were born.